-Bond, James Bond, is headed back to the big screen for 007’s 25th movie, due for a release in early April of 2020 (exact dates vary depending on where you live).
+Bond, James Bond, is headed back to the big screen for 007’s 25th movie, due for a release right before Thanksgiving in November (exact dates vary depending on where you live).
 As is befitting a secret agent, there aren’t many details about the film that are public knowledge yet, but here’s what we do know.
-[Updated December 5]
+[Updated March 4]

 “History isn’t kind to men who play God,” Bond warns Safin in one of the trailer’s best lines, so it seems safe to assume that the latter’s evil plan is quite ambitious and very dangerous.